NathanHarrington/dotfiles/README.md

 dnf -y install ssmtp mailx

-Update the ssmtp.conf file as shown below, where domain is a "google apps for business" hosted domain, such as mybusiness.com
+Update the ssmtp.conf file as shown below, where domain is a "google apps for business" hosted domain, such as mybusiness.com or just plain ol gmail.com

 vi /etc/ssmtp/ssmtp.conf